 This Shrimp Pasta Salad is the perfect easy weeknight dinner or fast side to bring to a barbecue or picnic!
 It comes together with easy to find ingredients and the most delicious sauce!
-Add it to the picnic table next to the taco pasta salad and the deviled eggs!
+Add it to the picnic table next to the taco pasta salad, deviled eggs, and s’mores magic bars!

 Ever since I first published my mom’s Crab Pasta Salad, I have been inundated with two questions:

 - Imitation Crab is horrible.
 I would never use that.
 Can I use shrimp?? (<—– It does typically come loaded with the judgement.)

 - I can’t find Spike seasoning ANYWHERE!
 What can I use in it’s place??

 Well my good friends, I am here to tell you that I have answered these two questions with this cold Shrimp Pasta Salad!

 WHAT IS IN THE BEST SHRIMP PASTA SALAD

 - So, I stand by using imitation crab in the other pasta salad (It’s delicious, yo!).
 But for those of you who just can’t, pass on the lump crab meat.
 It won’t hold up great in a pasta salad.
 Instead make this!
 It’s made with little baby shrimp that are just perfect for a pasta salad

 - The other pasta salad got a lot of complainers when it came to the olives.
 So if olives aren’t your jam, make this!
 It takes out the olives and subs in green peas.
 They are a great substitute.
 They add color and flavor and hold up great in this salad.

 - The rest of the veggies are rounded out with red peppers, celery, and green onions.
 But if any of those things don’t jive in your house, feel free to swap them out for more of the veggies that work for your crew.
 We are all about flexibility here at Wine & Glue. ????